 Incidental Exercise = the Best!

-Some people are inadvertently doing exercises in their daily life.
+Some people are inadvertently doing exercises in their daily life, which can be among the best ways to stay healthy.
 It’s still a form of exercise, even though you don’t intend to do it.
 Some easy ways to exercise more every day include taking the stairs instead of the elevator, getting off a stop or two early on your commute, and walking the rest of the way or popping your head around the proverbial corner to ask a colleague a question instead of sending them an email or ringing them.
 With a quick chat, you might get your answer more quickly!
 I would also recommend having standing meetings or introducing walking meetings to ensure you’re not in the same position all day – try to get up and move around a little bit.
 Don’t keep a large jug of water at your desk, just get up and refill it every time you want a glass of water.
 This will give you the opportunity to naturally stretch your muscles.

 Find Your Circle or Buddy.

-A lot of people these days use the time after lunch for productivity and creativity.
+A lot of people these days use the time after lunch for productivity and creativity, focusing on how to keep your body healthy.
 In fact, it can be hard to complete work if you don’t work through lunch as well.
 The last thing you want to do is look like you’re slacking off because you’re “on the move”.
 Eating at your desk doesn’t help with productivity & all of those crumbs are just going to get stuck in your keyboard.

 Getting people aware of how healthy it is to do short walks and take your lunch break is important, so share the info with your team and managers.
 You could even send a short, encouraging email to your team, asking them to take some time for themselves in the afternoon or after lunch.
 It can be as quick as five minutes!

 You should try having a weekly lunch-break get-together with your team, where you take a break from working and eat together in another part of the office.
 While you were away from the office, you’ll find that you will return more refreshed and better connected with your team due to your increased efforts in disconnecting from work.